ir-lab/LanguagePolicies/README.md

   - Added a link to the full dataset used for training
   - Removed the Docker version of this repo as it is very outdated
   - Removed the dependency on ROS and replaced it with gRPC as it is much more lightweight
+  - Provided further details for training the model
 - __November 2020__
   - Initial releas